neilbrown/gnubee-tools/README.md

    during boot

 - `CONFIGURE_BLACK_IP=xx.xx.xx.xx` - If the network is being
-  configure, either due to the button being pressed or due to CONFIGURE_NET, the Black network port is configured to the given IP address, and the DHCP server is not run.
+  configured, either due to the button being pressed or due to `CONFIGURE_NET`, the Black network port is configured to the given IP address, and the DHCP server is not run.

-- `CONSOLE_SHELL=yes` - this is equivalent to not finding GNUBEE-ROOT, a console shell is run, but the network is not configured.
+- `CONSOLE_SHELL=yes` - this is equivalent to not finding `GNUBEE-ROOT`;
+   a console shell is run, but the network is not configured.

-Once you are logged in you can modify the network configuration (if, for example, you want some other static IP, or need to specify a gateway address) and can create and RAID arrays you want etc.
+Once you are logged in you can modify the network configuration (if, for example, you want some other static IP, or need to specify a gateway address) and can create any RAID arrays you want etc.
 You can install Debian at this point using debootstrap.

-Much of the work for configuring and installing Debian can be performed using a script called "config".
-Simply run "config" and answer the questions.
-You will soon have a minimal Debian installation which you can boot into.
+Much of the work for configuring and installing Debian can be performed using a script called `config`.
+Simply run `config` and answer the questions.
+You will soon have a minimal Debian installation that you can boot into.
 From there  you can install anything else that you want.

 Cross Compiling